 If you have a cheap volunteer trip to Rio de Janeiro in mind, try out some of the best and highly affordable projects to volunteer in Brazil!
 People are very welcoming in Rio, and some of the most exciting projects for volunteer work are waiting for you.
-As Brazilians are totally in love with football, you may join our sports and football coaching project.
+As Brazilians are totally in love with football, you may join our football coaching project as a sports volunteer in Brazil.
 Boys and girls at school will enjoy learning from you, and probably you can even help them ot make a dream come true.

-Teaching English at school is also a very rewarding project, and at the same time, you will have the opportunity to learn some Portuguese.
+Teaching English at school is also a very rewarding project to volunteer in Brazil, and at the same time, you will have the opportunity to learn some Portuguese.
 Some of our volunteers choose to get involved with Urban environmentalism.
-You can work both at the Tijuca Rainforest and at a social project with a community garden in a favela.
-And of course, you can share your love and care for children at a day care, while their parents are at work.
+As an environmental volunteer in Brazil, you can work both at the Tijuca Rainforest and at a social project with a community garden in a favela.
+If you enjoy spending your time with children, the childcare volunteer project is for you!
+At the day care, you can share your love and care for children at a day care, while their parents are at work.

 If you are into Arts and Music, you can teach visual arts to children, or rehearse with the girls of a balett class.
-Last, but not least, you can go for a medical internship at a hospital, and expand your practical experience.
-As you see, the opportunities are plenty, and you also will enjoy the exchange with the other volunteers at our volunteer house.
+Last, but not least, youcan go for a medical internship at a hospital, and expand your practical experience as a medical volunteer in Brazil.
+As you see, the workaway opportunities are plenty, and you also will enjoy the exchange with the other volunteers at our volunteer house.
 We have decided to set up our head quarters right in the heart or Rio de Janeiro, because we are passionate about this uprising country and its brilliant, full-hearted people.

 Volunteering in Brazil, Rio de Janeiro, one of the most beautiful cities of the world - dubbed as "Cidade Maravilhosa" by the Cariocas, residents of Rio.
 Cidade Maravilhosa means the Wonderful City, as it stretches out with curving hills overlooking magnificent beaches, and protected by "Christ the Redeemer" on top of Corcovado.